lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 <div class="panel radius">
-    <h5>Monthly profit achieved by the end of the first year of operations (a pessimistic prediction)</h5>
+    <h5>Monthly profit achieved by the end of the first year of operations (a conservative forecast)</h5>
     <br>
     <p>
         Expenses: